 Finally, as your cell phone is pretty much useless in the wilderness, get a 406 MHz Personal Locator Beacon.
 In a serious emergency, nothing will more reliably get you or your family rescued quicker.

 I took all of Doug’s suggestions except for the expensive PLB.
 I got a Heatsheets blanket, Rescue-Flash mirror, and a Spark-Lite/Tinder-Quik kit from Adventure Medical Kits.
+Adventure Medical Kits make a lot of “ready to go” solutions for your outdoor survival kit, and can be ordered on Amazon.
 I upgraded to Portable Aqua Chlorine Dioxide tabs from Wisconsin Pharmacal.
 The lights were replaced by a Doug Ritter Edition Photon Micro-Light and the eQ2 LED headlamp from Essential Gear that has a bright 3.5-lumen light that also flashes to attract attention.
 Essential Gear also makes the Doug Ritter model that has an easy-to-find yellow body and a super-bright LED lamp.